England | Scotland | Wales | Northern Ireland | Ireland

 For non-NHS vaccines a cash payment is required, so please bring this to your appointment to avoid delays.
 For those vaccines listed that are not available at the surgery, a travel risk assessment and immunisation are available for a fee at a local participating pharmacy.

 Please refer to the following websites for up to date travel advice relating to your chosen destination/s:

 On a flexible basis, other services may be available including:

 Times and days change from time to time, please ask at reception for up to date information.

-We also provide some Non-NHS services such as passport signing, insurance forms and Medical Reports.
+We also provide some Non-NHS services such as insurance forms and Medical Reports.
 Please note that some of these services may incur a fee.
-Medical reports and passport signing can take up to three weeks to be completed as they are completed in a strict date order.
+Medical reports can take up to three weeks to be completed as they are completed in a strict date order.

 Enter all or part of your postcode in the box below and click one of the buttons

 to find those services that are local to you.

 Copyright 2006 - 2020 My Surgery Website | Privacy & Usage | Edit | Staff Home | Site Map | Accessibility | Site T&C's | Service T&C's